Our authority & governance

 Anar Popatia is the Minister’s appointment to the Board of Directors.
 Anar has served on boards in health, education, community and government.
 She is in her third term of her Lieutenant Governor in Council appointment to the Multicultural Advisory Council of BC and holds a Minister of Justice appointment to the board of directors of Consumer Protection BC.
 She also sits on the board of directors of Canuck Place Children’s Hospice and is the Co-Chair of its Governance Committee.
 Anar was recently appointed to the Canadian Institute for the Blind’s National Committee for Philanthropy and Fundraising.
 She served as President of the Canadian Club of Vancouver, Chair of the Gastrointestinal Society and President of the Canadian Society of Intestinal Research.

 Anar has extensive experience in client relations, business development and consulting.
 In her 15-year tenure with Dun & Bradstreet, Anar received recognition for her contributions to a diverse range of industries and awarded several Presidential Citations.
 Anar is a recipient of the 2013 RBC Top 25 Canadian Immigrant Award in recognition of her leadership in community engagement.
 For her contributions to the not-for-profit and public service sectors, Anar was nominated for the 2014 YWCA Women of Distinction Award.
 In 2015, Anar was nominated as a Diversity Champion by the Women’s Leadership Circle of The Vancouver Board of Trade.
 Anar holds a Bachelor of Business & Economics from Brock University.
 She is a graduate from the Wharton School, University of Pennsylvania’s Executive Development Program and is graduate of the Institute of Corporate Directors.
 Anar holds the Corporate Directors designation of ICD.D.
-Anar’s term ends December 31, 2017.
+Anar is serving a three-year term, ending in February 2021.

 Our organizational structure